ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-james-wheelock.md

 </aside>
 </figure>

+It is also perhaps worth noting that the second Pastor of the Congregational Church of Mott’s Corners, from 1868 to 1870, was [Reverend Rufus A. Wheelock](https://www.findagrave.com/memorial/73576400/rufus-a-wheelock) (03 Mar 1815 to 01 Dec 1891).
+Also, the family of [Charles Wheelock](https://www.findagrave.com/memorial/85993460/charles-wheelock) (1787 to 12 Oct 1868) lived in Brooklyn NY before moving to the Trumansburg NY area.

 Finally, I looked into the previously mentioned James C. W. Mills, to see exactly what the "W" stands for, but I have not found documentation that spells out these initials.
 As far as I can tell, this is an unrelated Mills, not a descendant of Timothy Mills of Mills Pond or of George Mills of Jamaica.